 Yes, this is a naturally gluten free soup assuming you use a gluten free curry paste.

-Vegan Lentil Butternut Squash Soup
+Butternut Squash Lentil Soup (Easy Vegan Recipe)

 - Heat the olive oil in a large soup pot over medium heat.
 Add the onion, garlic and ginger and cook until softened and fragrant, about 3 minutes.